-Lester L. Levy is Of Counsel to Wolf Popper LLP and was the Chairman and Managing Partner of the Firm from 1992 to 2016.
+Lester L. Levy was the Chairman and Managing Partner of the Firm from 1992 to 2016.
 A graduate of Columbia Law School, Mr. Levy has prosecuted hundreds of class actions and has recovered over one billion dollars for the class members he has represented.
 He is a recognized leader in complex class action litigation and has lectured in complex litigation at the University of Illinois and the University of Miami Law Schools.

 Mr. Levy's ability to prosecute sophisticated class actions successfully has often been the subject of judicial recognition.